 Why Allow Users to Upload an Image?

 You might wonder when it makes sense to allow your website visitors to upload image files to your site.

-Inserting images into a form is not only easy, but it can also be really helpful.
+Adding media files into a form is not only easy, but it can also be really helpful.
 Here are just a few ways your WordPress contributor can use an image upload form:

 - To add images to their profile photos

 - Adding images to their guest blog post submissions

 - Adding media file to a custom order form

 - Letting users submit events on a calendar